Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides 'raw financial data' and lists specific data types (historical prices, income statement, etc.).
-It distinguishes itself from sibling tools by saying 'for pre-computed ratios, performance, risk, or model metrics use the dedicated tools instead'.
-This makes the purpose unambiguous.
+The description clearly states it provides 'Raw financial data' and lists specific data types (historical prices, statements, etc.).
+It explicitly distinguishes from sibling tools by saying 'use this ONLY for raw data needs — for pre-computed ratios, performance, risk, or model metrics use the dedicated tools instead.'
+This meets the 5 criteria: specific verb+resource, distinguishes from siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.